-No matter what the learning issue is, parents and educators should support the child by explaining the challenge and making it understandable.
-Kids with LD must realize that having a learning or attention difficulty is not an excuse for poor performance but may be a way to explain their difficulty to others.
+But parents and educators need to support the child by explaining the challenge and making it understandable.
+Kids with LD must realize that having learning or attention difficulties is not an excuse for poor performance but may be a way to explain their difficulty to others.
 When students finally learn what will help them be successful and are able to put it into words, much of their stress will be alleviated.

 - Define the condition so the child understands it; without an understanding, he can’t proceed.